marcusdesai/marcusdesai.github.io/content/2023/Aug/unsimulated.md

 ## Conclusion

 Alright, well that's all I've got at the moment.
 I think there's something here but this post became somewhat bogged down by technicalities.
-I feel that we did not reach deeper insights about the nature of uniqueness, but that's good to know since it clarifies my desire for this.
+I feel that we did not reach deeper insights about the nature of uniqueness well enough, but that's good to know since it clarifies my desire for this.
 Positively, uniqueness seems to be useful in making space for individuals to claim free will, if they so desire.

 If this position does not already have a name then maybe we can make one up.
 How about Being Uniquely Free?
 We're all BUF? ...no?